arzwa/InfGenetics/doc/infmodel.md

 produced by a normal meiotic division, we assume $X_i \sim \No(z_i/2, V_i)$, where $V_i$ is the contribution to the segregation variance from $i$.
-Segregation occurs independently in both parents, contributing additively to the segregation variance  $V_{i,j} = (V_i + V_j)/2$.
+Segregation occurs independently in both parents, contributing additively to the segregation variance  $V_{i,j} = V_i + V_j$.

 ## Inbreeding

-Importantly, $V_{i,j}$ is not a function of $z_i$ or $z_j$, but can evolve over time.
+Importantly, $V_{i,j}$ is not a function of $z_i$ or $z_j$ (although they may be correlated), but can evolve over time.
 If populations are finite, inbreeding will lead to drift and cause the segregation variance to decrease as a function of the relatedness of the parental individuals.
 Importantly, while the basic phenotypic model holds for arbitrary ploidy levels, genetic drift -- and consequently, the evolution of the segregation variance in finite populations -- will differ for different ploidy levels.

 ### Haploids and diploids

-The infinitesimal model for finite populations of haploid an diploid individuals is described in detail in @barton2017.
+The infinitesimal model for finite populations of haploid and diploid individuals is described in detail in @barton2017.
 Let $F_{i,j}$ be the inbreeding coefficient for a pair of individuals $(i,j)$, defined as the probability that a gene in $i$ is identical by descent (IBD) to a gene in $j$.